Skip to content

 Operator Aliases Description Example

-~= is approximately, is approximately equal to Pytest.approx comparison check.that(value, "~=", expected)
+~= is_approximately, is_approximately_equal_to Pytest.approx comparison check.that(value, "~=", expected)

 def test_approximations(check):